Comprehensive Review Real Customer Analysis

 Style and Versatility

-Aesthetically, the More v6 leans hard into the "chunky sneaker" trend.
-It’s not trying to hide its bulk; it celebrates it.
-This makes it surprisingly versatile for Daily Urban scenarios.
-Paired with joggers or shorts, it fits right into that modern, athleisure look.
+Aesthetically, the More v6 leans hard into the “chunky sneaker” trend.
+It doesn't try to hide its bulk; it leans into it.
+That actually makes it pretty versatile for Daily Urban scenarios.
+Pair it with joggers or shorts and it fits right into the modern athleisure look.

-In an Office Casual setting, it’s a bit more challenging.
-It’s clearly a running shoe.
-Unless your office is very relaxed or you work in healthcare (where these are legendary), they might look a bit too "techy" for chinos.
+In an Office Casual setting, it's more of a challenge.
+It's clearly a running shoe.
+Unless your office is very relaxed or you work in healthcare (where these are legendary), it can look a bit too “techy” with chinos.

-For Light Sport / Gym use, they are fantastic for the treadmill or elliptical but terrible for weightlifting.
-You do not want to squat in a shoe with 44mm of squishy foam—you’ll be wobbling all over the place.
+For Light Sport / Gym use, they're great on the treadmill or elliptical but bad for weightlifting.
+You do not want to squat in a shoe with 44mm of squishy foam; you'll be wobbling all over the place.

 Quality and Durability

 New Balance generally holds a high standard for quality, and the More v6 is no exception.
-The construction is clean, with few reports of glue stains or loose stitching.
+Construction is clean, with few reports of glue stains or loose stitching.

-However, durability is a mixed bag depending on how you use them.
-For walkers and casual wearers, they will last ages.
-For heavy runners (20+ miles a week), the Fresh Foam X tends to compress over time.
-You might notice the "cloud" feeling diminishing around the 300-400km mark.
-It’s the trade-off for having such soft foam—it feels amazing initially but has a shorter lifespan than firmer, denser foams.
+Durability really depends on how you use them.
+For walkers and casual wearers, they can last ages.
+For heavy runners (20+ miles a week), Fresh Foam X tends to compress over time.
+You might notice that “cloud” feeling fading around the 300-400km mark.
+That's the trade-off with softer foam: it feels incredible early on, but it doesn't last as long as firmer, denser compounds.

 Decision Matrix